$U_A(1)$ symmetry restoration at high baryon density

 \section{Abstract}

-We study the relation between chiral and $U_A(1)$ symmetries in quark-meson and Nambu--Jona-Lasinio models.
-The topological susceptibility describing $U_A(1)$ breaking contains two components, the condensate controlled one and the meson fluctuation one, and the $U_A(1)$ restoration is governed by their competition.
-In hot medium the condensates are melted but the fluctuation is enhanced, the $U_A(1)$ symmetry can therefore not be restored by temperature effect alone.
-The baryon density, however, reduces both the condensates and fluctuation, the $U_A(1)$ symmetry can only be restored in dense or dense and hot mediums.
-The strange condensate plays a weak role in the susceptibility, the chiral and $U_A(1)$ symmetry restoration happen at almost the same critical point.
+We study the relation between chiral and $U_A(1)$ symmetries in the quark-meson model.
+Although quarks and mesons are described in mean field approximation, the topological susceptibility characterizing the $U_A(1)$ breaking comprises two components: one controlled by the condensate and the other by the meson fluctuation.
+The $U_A(1)$ restoration is governed by the competition of these components.
+In a hot medium, the condensates melt.
+However, the fluctuation is enhanced.
+Therefore, the $U_A(1)$ symmetry cannot be solely restored via the temperature effect.
+Nevertheless, the baryon density reduces the condensates and fluctuation, and thereby, the $U_A(1)$ symmetry can only be restored in a dense or dense and hot medium.
+The strange condensate plays a weak role in the susceptibility, and the chiral and $U_A(1)$ symmetry restorations occur almost at the same critical point.